splunk/splunk-connect-for-syslog/docs/gettingstarted/getting-started-splunk-setup.md

 Splunk type.

 Keep in mind the following best practices specific to HEC for SC4S:
-* Make sure that the HEC token created for SC4S has permissions to add events to `main`, `_metrics`, and all other event destination indexes.
+* Make sure that the HEC token created for SC4S has permissions to write to `_metrics` and all event destination indexes.
 * You can leave "Selected Indexes" blank on the token configuration page so that the token has access to all indexes, including the `lastChanceIndex`.
 If you do populate this field, take extreme care to keep it up to date; an attempt to send data to an index that is not in this list results in a `400` error from the HEC endpoint.
 The `lastChanceIndex` will not be